History of the Occult: Plot

-Shot in black-and-white, the film takes place in 1987 Buenos Aires.
-At 11 p.m., the last ever episode of journalistic late-night television show 60 Minutos Antes de la Medianoche ("60 Minutes Before Midnight") will air, followed by a midnight rally against President Belasco.
-The show has been cancelled after a year-long investigation promising to expose Belasco's economic policies, corruption, and alleged ties to the occult.
-The episode will feature host Alfredo in a live interview with Senator Matías Linares, sociologist writer Daniel Aguilar, and Adrián Marcato, vice president and co-founder of Kingdom Corporate, Argentina's largest corporation, and rumored warlock.
-Two of the men's names appear in a mysterious notebook left at the ritual murder scene of a John Doe a year ago, and which links Belasco to Kingdom Corporate and political assassinations.
-The show's producers and journalists ―Maria, Lucio, Jorge and Abel― watch from a safe house, expecting Marcato to confirm on air the President's involvement with the occult.
-Their back-up Natalia is out in the city looking for a secret base which houses a piece of evidence the investigation requires.
+Shot in black-and-white, the film is set in 1987 Buenos Aires and unfolds over the final broadcast of the journalistic late-night show 60 Minutos Antes de la Medianoche ("60 Minutes Before Midnight").
+Cancelled after a year-long inquiry into President Belasco's economic policies, corruption, and alleged occult ties, the episode airs at 11 p.m., immediately before a planned midnight rally against the president.
+Host Alfredo interviews Senator Matías Linares, sociologist Daniel Aguilar, and Adrián Marcato, vice president of Kingdom Corporate, Argentina's largest corporation, and a rumored warlock.
+Two of the guests' names appear in a notebook found at the scene of a ritual murder connected to political assassinations.
+While the broadcast proceeds, the show's producers—Maria, Lucio, Jorge, and Abel—monitor events from a safe house, anticipating that Marcato will implicate Belasco on air.
+Their colleague Natalia searches the city for a hidden artifact essential to the investigation.

-On air, Marcato asks Linares how many daughters he has.
-He answers two, but Marcato tells him he has three, and doesn't remember the youngest, having "given her up".
-They get into a heated argument and Linares storms out of the studio.
-Marcato talks about alternate realities, and says the reason why Linares doesn't remember his third daughter is because she's no longer part of "this" reality.
-The team, meanwhile, has been sent four doses of hallucinogenic tannis root by Von Merkens labs, Belasco's opposers and the only company that would sponsor the show.
-The root is needed to complete a ritual that will help Natalia find the required evidence, which must be retrieved before midnight.
+During the live interview, Marcato asks Linares how many daughters he has.
+Linares answers two, but Marcato insists he has three and does not remember the youngest, having "given her up".
+The exchange escalates into a heated argument, and Linares storms out of the studio.
+Marcato then speaks at length about alternate realities, claiming Linares' third daughter no longer exists in "this" reality.
+At the same time, the journalists receive hallucinogenic tannis root from Von Merkens Labs, Belasco's political adversaries and the show's sole remaining sponsor, which they use in a ritual intended to help Natalia locate the evidence before midnight.